 The average traditional burial funeral service in California can run to $10,000 or more, whereas the average price for a cremation service is between $600 to $3,000.
 This means cremation services offer a more affordable and more flexible alternative to traditional funeral services.

 How much does it cost for a cremation in Los Angeles?

-As mentioned above, cremations can cost between $600 to $3,000.
-This can depend on the type of cremation service selected, and the cremation service provider chosen.
+As mentioned above, cremations can cost between $750 to $3,000.
+This can depend on the type of cremation service selected and the cremation service provider chosen.
 A direct cremation is the cheapest cremation option.

 How do cremation prices compare in the Bay Area?

-What can you expect to pay for a cremation in Sacramento?
+What can you expect to pay for cremation in Sacramento?

-The average cost for a direct cremation in Sacramento is $1,642*, although again, there are cremation providers offering lower cost direct cremation.
-The best price for an affordable direct cremation in Sacramento is around $695.
+The average cost for a direct cremation in Sacramento is $1,613*, although again, cremation providers are offering lower-cost direct cremation.
+The best price for affordable direct cremation in Sacramento is around $1,195.

 Cremation costs in Northern California.